Nepal Tourism and Social Entrepreneurship Workshop

 - Accommodation in lodges / tea houses on the trek with meals and hot drinks provided (water not included on the trek - boiled water can be bought locally)

-- Sherpa guides and porters to carry your main bags
+- Sherpa guides and porters to carry your main bags (max weight of 12Kg per person carried by porters)

 - All staff costs (Adventure Alternative and Moving Mountains)